termite-labs/termite-labs-vibratory-tumbler/README-sync-imac.md

 I would very much like to see thi eveolve over time and become a robust, easy to build and affordable tumbler that anyone can put together without special skills or tools beyond access to a 3D printer.

 Any contribution is absolutely welocome, in any form or shape.
-Below is a list of things that I know are needed, but it's not limited to that.
+Below is a list of my priorities, but I'm sure there is more.

 ### Help Needed

+* Make It
-* Build it and take pictures of the process and your results
+	* Take pictures of the process and your results
+	* Share any feedback, especially suggestions for improvements.
+	* Polish parts using different media/time/object combinations to help me build a catalog of techniques for finishing parts
 	* Improve the instructions

-* Polish parts using different media/time/object combinations to help me build a catalog of techniques for finishing parts

-* If you have any thoughts on things that can be improved or should be changed, let me know.

-* A future version needs a better way to connect power to the motor
-	* A switch would be convenient
-	* A potentiometer would be convenient too

-* A future version needs a better motor
+* Help improve the design

+	* Come up with a better motor, with these features, roughly in order of priority:
 		* Standard size that is easy to find around the world
+		* It has an easy way to attach an eccentric load to the axle
+		* Does not require soldering to connect, so it's accessible to more people
 		* Effective at 12V, because 24V power adapters cost much more

-	* It has an easy way to attach an eccentric load to the axle
-	* More powerful, but not much perhaps
-	* It costs at most around 20$
-	* It comes with detailed power and speed specs
+	* Improve power management:
+		* An ON/OFF Switch
+		* A potentiometer to control speed
+		* Ideally no soldering, so it's accessible to more people

-* I love Fusion 360, but with the free version it's impossible to collaborate on the designs.
+	* I designed this with Fusion 360, which is just great but it's impossible to collaborate on the designs with the free version
-	* Does anyone know how to handle this?
+		* Does anyone know a workaround?
 		* Or shuld we redesign using open source tools, maybe OpenSCAD?

 ## Version History

 V0.5

-## Future
+## Roadmap

-* Manage motor wire in a better way
 * Safety Cage
 * Switch
 * Motor cooling to prevent plastic to go soft